 In June 2020 CITIA launched the arts residency "Graphic development for animation feature film" to assist creation.

-With backing from the Région Auvergne-Rhône-Alpes, Département de la Haute-Savoie, CNC and France Télévisions, CITIA, the organisers of the Annecy International Animation Film Festival and the Mifa, wanted to continue supporting animation feature film writers by giving them the time and a place to create, to network, to provide increased visibility, and continuous project support.
+With backing from the Région Auvergne-Rhône-Alpes, Département de la Haute-Savoie, Drac, CNC and Netflix, as well as TVPaint, Wacom and MSI helping with technical aspects, CITIA, the organisers of the Annecy International Animation Film Festival and the Mifa, wanted to continue supporting animation feature film writers by giving them the time and a place to create, to network, to provide increased visibility, and continuous project support.

 The Annecy Festival Residency provides a tailor-made offer to each of the selected projects, in an inspiring and stimulating ecosystem, as well as connecting with esteemed mentors in the animation sector.

-The Advisory Committee brought together Catherine Puthod (Head of Film, Audiovisual and New Media, Région Auvergne-Rhône-Alpes), Aurore Fossard De Almeida (Visual Arts Project Manager, Département de la Haute-Savoie) as well as Marie Le Gac (Head of Development, Auvergne Rhône-Alpes Cinéma).
+The Advisory Committee brought together Catherine Puthod (Head of Film, Audiovisual and New Media, Région Auvergne-Rhône-Alpes), Éloïse Braets (Head of the Territorial Cultural Development Unit, Département de la Haute-Savoie) as well as Marie Le Gac (Head of Development, Auvergne Rhône-Alpes Cinéma).

 Discover the writers of these future animated feature films who will be joining the Annecy Residency from April this year.

-The choice of "artistic mentors" was self-evident, the work-lines clearly setting the expectations and thus the profiles sought after.
-Now, discover the mentors who have agreed to assist our three residents by immersing themselves in their stories as much as in their visual worlds.
+Discover the mentors who agreed to assist our residents by immersing themselves both in their stories and their visual universes.